Translate / Traducir

 sig Saavedra

-Carlos Chico belonged to a family with heavy involvement in mining and political ambitions.
-He was a lawyer (abogado) and investor in mining companies.
+Carlos Chico Chico, the son of Manuel Chico Alegre and Ramona Chico y Ginori. belonged to a family with heavy involvement in mining and political ambitions.
+He married Guadalupe Ibargüengoitia.

 His son, Carlos Chico Ibargüengoitia, in 1907 was manager and general proxy (apoderado general) of the bank, representing its branch in Zamora, Michoacán.